9 Weeks Pregnant

 Mom-to-be: Once the size of your fist, your uterus is now the size of a grapefruit.
 You still probably don't show much, but you may feel more comfortable in looser clothes.
 You may continue to feel tired and moody, but take heart: These symptoms shouldn't last too much longer.

 Tip of the Week: Start shopping for maternity bras.
-You'll need one pretty soon.
+You'll need one soon.
 You can go ahead and get nursing bras if you're planning to breastfeed.

 11 Weeks Pregnant

 Baby: It's another big growth week.
 Your baby is the size of a strawberry: 2 inches.
-When your doctor uses a Doppler stethoscope now, she can hear the rapid "swooshing" noises of the heartbeat.
+When your doctor uses a Doppler stethoscope now, they can hear the rapid "swooshing" noises of the heartbeat.
 Little teeth buds appear in your baby's mouth.
 The intestines grow rapidly, pushing out into the umbilical cord.
 Your baby's genitals are developing, but the sex can't be determined yet by ultrasound.

 Tip of the Week: Schedule a dentist appointment.
-See your dentist at least once in these nine months.
+See your dentist at least once in these 9 months.
 Brush and floss daily, and take your prenatal vitamin for calcium to keep your teeth strong.
 Your gums may bleed more because of pregnancy hormones and increased blood volume.
 If they do, use a soft toothbrush.